Eugene Pallette: Sound films

 The advent of the talkies proved to be the second major career boost for Pallette.
-In 1929 he appeared as "Honey" Wiggin in the 1929 talkie The Virginian.
-His inimitable rasping gravel voice (described as "half an octave below anyone else in the cast") made him one of Hollywood's most sought-after character actors in the 1930s and 1940s.
+In 1929, he appeared as "Honey" Wiggin in the 1929 talkie The Virginian.
+His inimitable, rasping gravel voice (described as "half an octave below anyone else in the cast") made him one of Hollywood's most sought-after character actors in the 1930s and '40s.

-The typical Pallette role was gruff, aggravated and down to earth.
-He played the comically exasperated head of the family (e.g., My Man Godfrey, The Lady Eve, Heaven Can Wait), the cynical backroom sharpy (Mr. Smith Goes to Washington), and the gruff police sergeant in five Philo Vance films including The Kennel Murder Case.
-Pallette thus appeared in more Philo Vance films than any of the ten actors who played the aristocratic lead role of Vance.
+The typical Pallette role was gruff, aggravated, and down to earth.
+He played the comically exasperated head of the family (e.g., My Man Godfrey, The Lady Eve, Heaven Can Wait), the cynical backroom sharpy (Mr. Smith Goes to Washington), and the gruff police sergeant in five Philo Vance films, including The Kennel Murder Case.
+Pallette thus appeared in more Philo Vance films than any of the 10 actors who played the aristocratic lead role of Vance.
 Pallette's best-known role may be as Friar Tuck in The Adventures of Robin Hood; he made a similar appearance as Friar Felipe two years later in The Mark of Zorro.

 BBC commentator Dana Gioia described Pallette's onscreen appeal: The mature Pallette character is a creature of provocative contradictions—tough-minded but indulgent, earthy but epicurean, relaxed but excitable.
 His grit and gravel voice sounds simultaneously tough and comic. ...
 Pallette uses his girth to create a common touch.
 Stuffed into a tuxedo that seems perpetually near bursting, he seems more down-to-earth than the stylish high society types who surround him.

 Pallette was cast as the father of lead actress Jeanne Crain for the film In the Meantime, Darling (1944).
 Director Otto Preminger clashed with Pallette and claimed he was "an admirer of Hitler and convinced that Germany would win the war".
 Pallette refused to sit at the same table with black actor Clarence Muse in a scene set in a kitchen.
 "You're out of your mind, I won't sit next to a nigger," Pallette hissed at Preminger.
 Preminger furiously informed Fox studio head Darryl F. Zanuck, who fired Pallette.
 Although Pallette remains in scenes he already had filmed, the remainder of his role not yet shot was eliminated from the script.
 However, a 1953 issue of the African-American magazine Jet listed Pallette as being among the attendees of a Hollywood banquet honoring the then "oldest Negro actress in the world", Madame Sul-Te-Wan.
 For his part, Pallette always maintained that a medical problem with his throat ended his career.

-In increasingly ill health by his late fifties, Pallette made fewer and fewer movies, and for lesser studios.
+In increasingly ill health by his late 50s, Pallette made fewer and for lesser studios.
 His final movie, Suspense, was released in 1946.